Machine Learning for Retail Demand Forecasting

 2. XGBoost vs. Rolling Mean

-With our XGBoost model on hand, we have now two methods for demand planning with Rolling Mean Method.
+With our XGBoost model available, we now have two demand-planning methods: the Rolling Mean Method.

 Let us try to compare the results of these two methods on forecast accuracy: